DANGERS FOR NEWBIES

 Someone asks for a special order

-If it is for something you DO NOT REGULARLY MAKE, say No with a smile and, if you can, recommend someone else who does that kind of work.
+If it is for something you DO NOT REGULARLY MAKE, say NO with a smile and, if you can, recommend someone else who does that kind of work.

-If it is for something you regularly make, but in a different size or color … make sure you get everything in writing and a 50% non refundable deposit on the item.
+Make sure you get everything in writing and a 50% non refundable deposit on the item.
 The deposit simply makes sure they are serious so you are not stuck with an un-sellable piece later.

 A Craft Show looks very exciting ...